 Recommended Guidelines and Procedures for Requests to Observe Classrooms

-Section 5.10 of Article 5 of the Jackson County Education Association Master Contract states, Observations of a teacher’s class by persons other than school administrative/supervisory personnel shall be allowed only after consent has been granted by the principal and the visit scheduled with the teacher.
+Observation of a teacher’s class by persons other than administrative/supervisory personnel shall be allowed only after consent has been granted by the principal and the visit scheduled with the teacher.
 Such observations shall in no way disrupt the classroom instruction/program.
-This will in no way limit the Education Practices Commission and Accrediting Agencies from observing teachers, programs and facilities.
+This will in no way limit Professional Practices and Accrediting Agencies from observing teachers, program and facilities.

 The Superintendent shall promulgate such administrative procedures as are necessary for the protection of students and employees of the District from disruption to the educational program or the efficient conduct of their assigned tasks.
 The Guidelines and Procedures for Requests to Observe Classrooms will be followed.

 Rules regarding entry of persons other than students, staff, and faculty upon school grounds or premises shall be posted conspicuously at or near the entrance to such grounds or premises if there are no formal entrances, and at the main entrance to each school building.
 In addition, the rules shall be posted in a central location in each school and made available to students, upon request.

 Individual Board members may visit a District school at any time.
 Board members may not be required to give prior notice of the visit.
 Another Board member or District employee may not limit the duration or scope of the visit or direct a visiting Board member to leave the premises.
 In keeping with Board bylaws, such Board member visits shall not be considered to be official unless designated as such by the Chairman.

 The Board member must sign in and sign out at the school's main office and wear his/her Board identification badge at all times while present on school premises.
 The Board member shall be visiting as an interested individual in a similar capacity to any parent or citizen of the community.
 These visits should not be considered to be inspections nor as supervisory in nature.